-Home Buyers Often Need To Know What They Don’t Know Before They Can Know What To Buy
+Home Buyers Often Need To Know What They Don’t Know Before They Can Know What To Buy.

 However, I find it works against many buyers to be served by a hyper-local agent.
-In my experience, most buyers need to consider several locations while keeping their options open before they are ready to buy and have the market knowledge to know which locations are most attractive to them.
+In my experience, most buyers need to consider several locations while keeping their options open before they are ready to buy and have the market knowledge to know which areas are most attractive to them.

 For Out-of-State and Relocating buyers, I provide a virtual walk-through video!